wp-plugins/canalplan-ac/readme.txt

 == Installation ==

-1. [Download] (http://wordpress.org/extend/plugins/canalplan-ac/) the latest version of Wordbooker.
+1. [Download] (http://wordpress.org/extend/plugins/canalplan-ac/) the latest version of the Canaplan AC Plugin.
 1. Unzip the ZIP file.
 1. Upload the `canalplan` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.